SixArmDonkey/magicgraph/README.md

 3. Introduce or replace functionality without extending or modifying the model

 We've all seen models that try to do it all.
-The messy code, or the stinky code.
+The messy code, the stinky code.
 Things like support for third party packages hacked into models, ignoring separation of concerns, or referencing objects the model should know nothing about.
 There are many solutions to these problems, but most of the time I see developers write a service used to join several packages together.
 This is great and all, but it still tightly couples packages and adds complexity.
 If repositories are in use, and there's a separate service on top of